Ever wonder how your favorite foods stack up against each other in terms of nutrition?

 For a quick recap of significant nutrients and differences in beef and chicken:

-Both beef and chicken are high in calories - beef has 277kcal of calories per 100 grams and chicken has 189kcal of calories.
+Both beef and chicken are high in calories.
+Beef has 47% more calories than chicken - beef has 277 calories per 100 grams and chicken has 189 calories.

-Both beef and chicken are high in protein - beef has 25.4g of protein per 100 grams and chicken has 23.3g of protein.
+Both beef and chicken are high in protein.
+Beef has a little more protein (9%) than chicken by weight - beef has 25.4g of protein per 100 grams and chicken has 23.3g of protein.

-Beef has more trans fat than chicken - beef has 1.2g of trans fat per 100 grams and chicken has 0.09g of trans fat.
+Chicken has 12.4 times less trans fat than beef - beef has 1.2g of trans fat per 100 grams and chicken has 0.09g of trans fat.

 Beef and chicken contain similar amounts of Vitamin A - beef has 3ug of Vitamin A per 100 grams and chicken does not contain significant amounts.